GluuFederation/oxAuth/Server/integrations/saml.alias.attribute/README.md

-# This script allows you to create a shade of actual attribute and share that reflection to Service Provider / SAML application.
+# This script allows you to transform attributes presented to a Service Provider / SAML application.

 ## Example